davidakennedy/a11yweekly.com/_src/pages/unsubscribed.md

 ## Make a suggestion

-Have a suggestion for a way to improce Accessibility Weekly?
+Have a suggestion for a way to improve Accessibility Weekly?
 Email it to <hello@a11yweekly.com>.